huggingface/transformers/docs/source/en/feature_extractors.md

  'sampling_rate': 8000}
 ```

-Call the [`~datasets.Dataset.cast_column`] method on the `audio` column to upsample the sampling rate to 16kHz.
+Call [`~datasets.Dataset.cast_column`] on the `audio` column to upsample the sampling rate to 16kHz.

 ```py
 dataset = dataset.cast_column("audio", Audio(sampling_rate=16000))
 ```

-When you load the dataset sample, it is resampled to 16kHz.
+When you load the dataset sample, it is now resampled to 16kHz.

 ```py
 dataset[0]["audio"]